 - Other horses do so after eating something horrible (like a wormer) or even if they are looking for the right spot to roll in the field.

 The flehmen response, complete with extended and lifted head and neck.

 - Most horses will also display the flehmen response when in pain, usually with abdominal pain – like colic.

 - I have seen horses in pain do this, and they may not raise their heads and necks, so all you see is the upper lip curling or twitching.

 - Other horses in pain might also show the flehmen response and lift their heads and necks.

-- It’s your job to determine if your horse’s lips are telling you about pain.
+- It’s your job to determine if your horse’s lips tell you about pain.
 Other signs of pain in a horse have increased heart rate and/or an increase in respiration.
 You know, his vital signs.
 This article teaches you how to find your horse’s vital signs.
-If you see this flehmen response and it seems out of the ordinary, time to take your horse’s vital signs and call the vet.
+If you see this flehmen response and it seems out of the ordinary, take your horse’s vital signs and call the vet.